Why AOC & John Kasich Are Trading Insults

 Rep. Alexandria Ocasio-Cortez and Ohio Republican Gov. John Kasich traded barbs just hours before the first night of the 2020 Democratic National Convention, where both are scheduled to speak.

-Earlier today, Kasich criticized Ocasio-Cortez in a BuzzFeed interview, suggesting that her “extreme” positions might not represent the Democratic Party or the fundamentally “moderate” country.
+Earlier today, Kasich criticised Ocasio-Cortez in a BuzzFeed interview, suggesting that her “extreme” positions might not represent the Democratic Party or the fundamentally “moderate” country.

 “People on the extreme, whether they're on the left or on the right, they get outsized publicity that tends to define their party,” Kasich said.
 “You know, I listen to people all the time make these statements, and because AOC gets outsized publicity doesn't mean she represents the Democratic Party.
 She's just a part, just some member of it.
 And it's on both sides, whether it's the Republicans or whether it's the Democrats.”